Key Takeaways

 How Violations Prove Negligence

 Pattern evidence is particularly valuable.
-When discovery reveals that this wasn't the first time this driver exceeded hours limits, or that other drivers in the same fleet routinely violated HOS rules, the case transforms from an isolated incident into evidence of systematic safety failures.
+When discovery reveals that this wasn't the first time this driver exceeded hours limits, or that other drivers in the same fleet routinely violated hours-of-service rules, the case transforms from an isolated incident into evidence of systematic safety failures.
 That pattern supports both higher compensatory damages and punitive damages for conscious disregard of known dangers.

 Carrier Pressure: When the Company Is Really at Fault

-Truck drivers often face enormous pressure from dispatchers and fleet managers to meet delivery windows that are mathematically impossible without violating HOS rules.
+Truck drivers often face enormous pressure from dispatchers and fleet managers to meet delivery windows that are mathematically impossible without violating hours-of-service rules.
 The schedule requires 650 miles of driving in a day when the 11-hour limit allows roughly 600 miles at highway speeds.
 The pay structure rewards loads delivered on time and penalizes delays.
 Dispatchers send text messages telling drivers to "figure it out" or "make it happen."
 And drivers who refuse to break the rules face implicit or explicit threats of lost loads, worse assignments, or termination.

 When we investigate truck crashes, we don't stop at the driver's logs.
 Dispatch logs, text messages between dispatchers and drivers, fleet-wide compliance data, and company compensation policies often reveal that the real cause of the violation — and therefore the real cause of the crash — was carrier-level decision-making that made compliance functionally impossible.
 Holding the carrier accountable, not just the individual driver, is essential for both fair compensation and deterrence.